frontenddogma/web-development-glossary/manuscript/c.md

 Content Management System
 : A software application that can be used to manage the creation and modification of digital content.
 CMSs are typically used for Enterprise Content Management (ECM) and Web Content Management (WCM).
 ECM typically supports multiple users in a collaborative environment by integrating document management, digital asset management and record retention.
 Alternatively, WCM is the collaborative authoring for websites and may include text and embed graphics, photos, video, audio, maps, and program code that display content and interact with the user.&nbsp;[†](#w-cms)

+Content negotiation
+: Server- or agent-driven mechanisms that allow to serve different versions of a document (or more generally, representations of a resource) at the same URL, so that user agents can specify which version fits their capabilities the best.
+Examples include requesting and receiving documents in a preferred language, or media files in a particular format.&nbsp;[†](#w-content-negotiation)

 Content network
 : A network of websites that uses and is accessible through a particular advertising platform, that is, that can be advertised on through the respective ad platform.